Mannatpreet22/CodeQuest/SETUP_CI_CD.md

 ## What I've Set Up

-I've configured a complete CI/CD pipeline for your CodeQuest project that will automatically:
+I've configured a complete CI/CD pipeline for your CodeQuest **backend** that will automatically:

 **✅ Compatibility Notes:**
+- **Backend-only deployment** - API and Worker services only
 - Works with your existing `docker-compose.yml` (no database service required)
 - Automatically detects if database service exists for migrations/backups
 - Flexible directory handling for staging/production